This post was originally published in May 2016. It has been republished to share with our current readers.

 Flying with Kids – Free Baggage and Gate Check Items

-Don’t forget your car seats, strollers and diaper bags.
-Most airlines allow one car seat per child, and a stroller and diaper bag for each child under the age of two.
+Don’t forget your car seats, strollers, and diaper bags.
+Most airlines allow one car seat per child and a stroller and diaper bag for each child under the age of two.
 Check the rules and regulations for your airline to find out what you can bring and check for free.

 If you’re bringing car seats and each child has their own ticket, you can bring their car seats onto the plane and buckle your kids into their car seats for the ride.
 If you have multiple connections though, I don’t recommend this, as you’ll have to drag all of your car seats through the airport and back into every plane you board.
 In this case, try to book trips with only a single flight or purchase a car seat travel cart that can be used to tow car seats more easily around the airport.

-We had 3 flights in our trip, so we decided to take our seats to baggage check before arriving at the gate.
+We had 3 flights on our trip, so we decided to take our seats to baggage check before arriving at the gate.
 This saved us time and so much effort that could better be spent on tending to fussy kids.
 To keep our car seats safe from damage and dirt, we purchased some extra durable car seat travel bags with padding and weather-proofing.
-Make sure the bags you get are quality because many have been known to rip or break apart even before your car seat arrives at it’s destination.
+Make sure the bags you get are quality because many have been known to rip or break apart even before your car seat arrives at its destination.
 Baggage check is rough on your things, so keep that in mind.

 For our stroller, we checked it at the gate, which was convenient, since we could put our little guy in the stroller while hustling through the airport or when sitting down to lunch.
 It was also a great way to keep him from running lose in the airport.
 With the stroller available, we could walk him around worry-free during rush airport traffic and hectic moments.
 If you have a toddler, this is crucial.
 If you’re bringing an umbrella stroller like us, you can easily find an umbrella stroller gate check bag to stow it during boarding.